statespacedev/starid/data/readme.md

 Tycho-2 (Høg et al. 2000): This catalogue forms the backbone of all the major ground-based catalogues currently available.
 It was made from a combination of the Tycho star mapper observations on the Hipparcos satellite (Høg et al. 1997), the Astrographic Catalogue, and 143 other ground-based catalogues.

 Sky2000 (Myers et al. 2001): The SKYMAP Star Catalogue System is a list of all stars with either measured Johnson blue or visual magnitudes brighter than 9.0.
-The version used here had 299 167 entries of which 212 were not in the combined Hipparcos + Tycho-2 catalogues.
+The version used here had 299167 entries of which 212 were not in the combined Hipparcos + Tycho-2 catalogues.
 Sky2000 provides positions at J2000, proper motions, and a blue and visual magnitude.
-We assumed positions errors of 100 mas, proper motions error of 10 mas yr−1, and ASC magnitudes derived from Sky2000 entries to have errors of 0.6.
+We assumed positions errors of 100 mas, proper motions error of 10masyr−1, and ASC magnitudes derived from Sky2000 entries to have errors of 0.6.

 UCAC4 (Zacharias et al. 2013): The USNO CCD Astrograph Catalogue version 4 was the most precise all-sky astrometric catalogue (at the time of constructing the catalogue) in the range V=10–16 mag currently available.
 There are no original standard magnitudes in this catalogue.